jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/delete.md

 Sometimes,
 it is necessary
 that a vulnerability
-be removed from the ASM
+be removed from the ARM
 for different reasons.
 Nevertheless,
 deleting the information